krokov/Property2ConstantPlugin_gradle/README.md

 //groovy
 plugins{
-  id = 'com.krok.property2constant'
+  id = 'com.krokodon.gradle.property2constant'
   ...
 }
 ...
-//These are default values, if fodler doesn't exist it will be made Property2ConstantPlugin {
+//These are default values, if folder doesn't exist it will be made Property2ConstantPlugin {
-    sourceDir = 'src/main/resources' //Plugin will look through everything in directory to find all possible .properties files outputDir = 'build/gen/sources' //Where to place constant files packagePrefix = 'com.krok' //A package made in the outputDir that will actually contain the constant files, they refrence this as the package name
+    sourceDir = 'src/main/resources' //Plugin will look through everything in directory to find all possible .properties files outputDir = 'build/gen/sources' //Where to place constant files packagePrefix = 'com.example' //A package made in the outputDir that will actually contain the constant files, they refrence this as the package name
 }

 Like-wise for Kotlin and legacy implementation